Monitoring your heart health is a great feature for any fitness wearable, but what do you do if your Apple Watch ECG isn’t working?

 Final thoughts about what to do if your Apple Watch ECG isn’t working

-Being able to monitor your heart’s health is a really nice feature, especially if you have a reason to.
+Monitoring your heart’s health is a nice feature, especially if you have a reason to.

 Overall, most users have reported very few issues with using the ECG app.
 However, we hope that if you do find that your Apple Watch ECG isn’t working, we’ve given you some troubleshooting tips to try and resolve the issue.